-Cash and cash equivalents comprise deposits with banks and cash held with custodian in investment account.
+Cash and cash equivalents comprise deposits with banks, cash held with broker in trading account and with custodian in investment account.

 B. Financial assets and liabilities

 Recognition and initial measurement

 Financial assets and liabilities at Fair value through Profit and loss ("FVTPL") are initially recognised at trade date, which is the date on which the Fund becomes party to the contractual provisions of the instruments.
 Other financial assets and liabilities are recognised on the date on which they are originated.